 It is possible to know something and not understand it, but to understand something that you do not know is impossible.
 We are only wise when we accept our ignorance.

 19. Student.
 Creative Writer.

 Straight.
 Sorry ladies.

-I like cannabis, nighttime, the sky&beyond, creepy shit, 90s cartoons, coffee, dreaming, philosophy, literature, long walks, thunderstorms, the woods, peepers, impulsed behavior, collecting, making music, sharks, people watching, creating, destroying, bloggin, mind games, puns, and cats
+I like cannabis, nighttime, the sky&beyond, creepy shit, 90s cartoons, coffee, dreaming, philosophy, graffiti, literature, long walks, thunderstorms, the woods, peepers, impulsed behavior, collecting, making music, sharks, people watching, creating, destroying, bloggin, mind games, puns, and cats